yayam15/kwk-l1-sinatra-from-scratch-readme-kwk-students-l1-bal-061818/README.md

 the Sinatra gem listed in our Gemfile, we automatically have the Rack middleware setup.

-Once your server is running, visit `localhost:9292` in the browser to see `Hello, World!` displayed.
+Once your server is running, visit `localhost:9292` (or whatever URL the in-browser Learn IDE has provided you with) in the browser to see
+`Hello, World!` displayed.

 <p data-visibility='hidden'>KWK-L1 Sinatra From Scratch</p>